iamjenechka/iamjenechka/README.md

 - 🎓 Graduated from NRNU MEPhI in Applied Mathematics & Cyber Security.
 - 🚀 Interested in Linux, DevOps, SRE, Golang, Business.

+# Currently
+- 🔭 I’m currently working on the 'psychology project'

 ## Projects
 - 🌐 Step.app: Web3 fitness app that rewards people for moving.
 - 🚀 Scoobe3D: a revolutionary 3D scanner that allows you to create seamless 3D models of any material